Agile CMS explained - 3 reasons to go agile

 Agility relates to how well an organization can adapt to change, even amongst uncertainty.
 McKinsey states that enterprise agility is becoming essential for businesses’ success.

-Agile as a concept became widely recognized as a software development methodology that focuses on cross-functional teams and close collaboration.
-The other key component of agile development and project management surrounds iterations and being responsive to feedback.
+Agile became widely recognized as a software development methodology that focuses on cross-functional teams and close collaboration.
+Other key components of agile development and project management include iterations and responsiveness to feedback.

 In the waterfall approach to development, teams execute a project from beginning to end over a long time, only to run the risk of going back to the drawing board.
 Agile methodologies, on the other hand, encourage small steps of development spread out over several stages.

 Larger projects can be broken down into smaller chunks, and each piece is then released to the public.
-This allows the teams involved to iterate, test, and learn; creating a continuous loop that enables them to respond to feedback and improve the product.
+This allows the teams involved to iterate, test, and learn, creating a continuous loop that enables them to respond to feedback and improve the product.
+Rigid DXP suites and monolithic CMSs limit your ability to respond to change, but with an agile approach, you can effortlessly adapt to modern market demands.

-The collaborative movement that agile fosters has found its way into marketing, enabling teams to create, measure impact, and then make gradual improvements to campaigns.
+The collaborative movement that agile fosters has found its way into marketing, enabling teams to create, measure impact, and then gradually improve campaigns.
 An agile CMS provides the technology for teams to do this with content and enhance the digital experience.

 Agile CMS vs traditional CMS vs headless CMS: What’s the difference?